blab-lab/simonSingleWord/README.md

 #  Singleword
 Experiments programmed by Mackenzie Bugg, Chris Naber, Kathleen Zarnott, and Yuyu Zeng.

+The original experiment uses "simonSingleWord", and the transfer experiment uses "simonSingleWord_v2".

 Data analysis done by Yuyu Zeng.

 A preprint of this study can be found at: https://osf.io/preprints/psyarxiv/63gaj